nesanter/recipes/md/french-onion.md

 ### Soup

- above stock and onions, as well as:
+above stock (about eight cups of it) and onions, as well as:

  - 2 to 3 tbsp flour
  - more bay laurel